Danilo-Mota/danilo-mota/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with android development
+- 🔭 I’m currently working with mobile development with Flutter and Kotlin
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning cybersecurity
-- 🤔 I’m looking for help with information security
+- 🤔 I’m looking for help with Python
 - 📫 How to reach me: danilofilomota@gmail.com